-Let me just start off by saying that those of us with “disorders” all have our own way of looking at them.
+Those of us with mental health “disorders” all have our own way of looking at them.
 I personally prefer to not look at them as “disorders” at all.
-To me, they are all the same thing – just side effects of my personality.
+I just see them as “side effects of my personality”.

 I don’t think I was meant to use every personality trait I have all at once, all the time.
-But that is how I work.
-I have got every gear turning 24 hours a day and when that happens there is bound to be some “glitches” that develop and that is kind of how I look at my anxiety and OCD.
+But apparently that is how I like to operate.
+I have got every gear turning 24 hours a day and when that happens there is bound to be some “glitches” that develop, and that is kind of how I look at my anxiety and OCD.

-But I can see why there is the need to categorize all of the possible symptoms that can result from these personality traits, so I happily identify as having all of the “disorders” I mentioned above.
+But I can see why there is the need to categorize all of the possible symptoms that can result from these personality traits, so I happily identify as having several of the “disorders” out there, including OCD.

 I am very proud to be somebody with OCD.
-OCD keeps my life interesting.
-I think it makes me special and unique.
-Self improvement and self-analysis is my thing and I love a challenge, so God knew what he was doing when he gave this disorder to me.
-Having said that, I do have days where I want to hold it in front of me and punt it to Pluto.
+It keeps my life interesting, that is for sure.
+Self-improvement is my thing and I love a challenge, so God knew what he was doing when he gave this disorder to me.
+Having said that, I do have days when I want to hold my OCD in front of me and punt it to Pluto.
 But I can’t dwell on that.
 I choose to focus on the good because focusing on the bad has taken me nowhere.

 OCD is a tricky mister and I don’t know that anybody has it entirely figured out, but I can tell you who definitely doesn’t and that’s me.
-I am always working on getting to know it better but its tough because it is so deeply associated with memory and association and our subconscious.
-Then you throw in our basic level of fear, boredom, over-thinking, and lack of faith in ourselves and it all just creates this great messy mental maze that is a real nightmare to try to work our way through.
+I am always working on getting to know it better but its tough because it is so deeply associated with memory and association and the subconscious mind.
+When I add my basic level of fear, boredom, over-thinking, and lack of faith in myself into the mix, it creates a messy mental maze that is a nightmare to try to work through.

 I struggle with OCD.

 It is by far the greatest challenge of my life and I really want to change that and put it in the past tense as much as possible.
-But my OCD has wormed its way into my psyche and wrapped itself around my greatest fear…something happening to one of my kids.
-And that makes it VERY hard for me to stand up to.
-I have been trying for 6 years and I have come a long way, but I still can’t get to the point where I just say “NO!” and mean it.
+But my OCD has wormed its way into my psyche and wrapped itself around my greatest fear: something happening to one of my kids.
+And that makes it VERY hard for me to stand up to it.
+I have been trying for 6 years and I have come a long way, but I still can’t get to the point where I just say “NO MORE CHECKING!” and mean it.
 Knowing me, I will never get to that point.
 But it it is my goal to be more in control of my urges than they are of me, and I make continued progress in doing that every day.

-As I said before, I believe that we get OCD and all of its symptoms, the same way that we get all of our other anxiety disorders symptoms.
+As I said before, I believe that we get OCD and all of its symptoms, the same way that we get all of our other anxiety disorder symptoms.

 I believe that these symptoms are the result of our thinking patterns, our personalities, and the external events going on in our lives all colliding together.